Aliases for SLC22A1 Gene

 GeneCards Summary for SLC22A1 Gene

 SLC22A1 (Solute Carrier Family 22 Member 1) is a Protein Coding gene.
-Diseases associated with SLC22A1 include Leukemia, Chronic Myeloid, Somatic and Prostate Cancer Susceptibility.
+Diseases associated with SLC22A1 include Leukemia, Chronic Myeloid.
 Among its related pathways are Lamivudine Pathway, Pharmacokinetics/Pharmacodynamics and Transmission across Chemical Synapses.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transmembrane transporter activity.
 An important paralog of this gene is SLC22A2.

 UniProtKB/Swiss-Prot Summary for SLC22A1 Gene